-Once the Encryption Manager is configured, logical drives can be encrypted and storage spaces created with both encrypted and plaintext logical drives.
+Once you configure the Encryption Manager, you can encrypt arrays and logical drives, and create storage spaces with mixed encrypted and plaintext volumes.
 For more information about creating and managing encrypted volumes, see 10.3.
 Creating an Array.

-10.13.1 Encryption Manager Full Setup
+10.11.1 Encryption Manager Full Setup

 Use the Full Setup option to configure the Encryption Manager for initial use.
-This option allows setting the master encryption key, configuring the Crypto Officer account, and enabling other basic encryption settings.
-The Encryption Manager Terms of Use must be accepted.
+This option allows you to set the master encryption key, configure the Crypto Officer account, and enable other basic encryption settings.
+It also allows you to accept the Encryption Manager Terms of Use.